softwatercreative/spooky-places/README.md

 # spooky-places
-spooky-places is a Flask web application that allows users to discover and share haunted locations.
-Leveraging Leaflet for interactive mapping, users can submit experiences and photos, contributing to a collaborative map of spooky sites.
-This project focuses on backend development with Flask and frontend integration for dynamic user interactions.
+spooky-places is just getting started!
+The goal is to build a Flask web app where users can discover and share haunted spots.
+Eventually, users will be able to add their own spooky experiences and photos, creating a shared map of haunted places with Leaflet for interactive maps.